 Due to its nature as platforms for user-generated content, online marketplaces are a treasure trove of data.
 But not all data is created equal and spending time tracking and chasing the wrong signals can easily cause you valuable time and kill your competitive edge rather than induce the much-coveted growth you were after.

 The sheer volume of data available to a marketplace might feel overwhelming, and deciding which data to track can even be considered scary for some.
-In these scenarios, marketplaces risk becoming paralyzed and simply choose to go on with their business without accurately measuring their success or failures.
+In these scenarios, marketplaces risk becoming paralyzed and choose to continue their business without accurately measuring their success or failures.

 How do you go about tracking data that can be used in an actionable way then?
 The most important thing is to have a clear-cut purpose for the parameters you decide to actively monitor.